flysirin/AdsTextClassification/README.md

 # Text Classification with PyTorch and Scikit-Learn

 This project focuses on text classification using a neural network built with PyTorch.
 It leverages `CountVectorizer` from `scikit-learn` for text preprocessing and includes evaluation metrics such as accuracy, precision, recall, and F1-score to measure the model’s performance.
+Contains [AppFlaskPyTorch](AppFlaskPyTorch) - server with Flask and PyTorch on docker, click for read more information.

 ## How to use